 it is mathematically the product of two non-parallel intersecting lines and a circle.
 And the circle is well-known to yield us the conservation of angular momentum, which the Hamiltonean does then not depend on.
 So, let's drop it.
-We are then left with the two non-parallel lines in a two dimensional (Euclidean) coordinate system, which by proper scaling, transform into the diagonals of $\mathbb{R}^2$ , that intersect in the origin.
+We are then left with the two non-parallel lines in a two dimensional (Euclidean) coordinate system, which by proper scaling, transform into the diagonals of \mathbb{R}^2 , that intersect in the origin.
 Let a, b denote horizontal and vertical axes.
-Then the original condition that the path of motion is to be the intersection of a plane with the cone reduces to the intersection of a line with the diagonals, i.e.: $a^2 - b^2 = 0$ .
+Then the original condition that the path of motion is to be the intersection of a plane with the cone reduces to the intersection of a line with the diagonals, i.e.: $a^2 - b^2 = 0$.
 That is an invariant, in fact the invariant of a mass point moving in a constant gravitational field.
-I am now free to scale $a^2$ , which I choose to be the square of total energy $E^2$ of the system, up to an additive constant of motion.
+I am now free to scale a^2 , which I choose to be the square of total energy E^2 of the system, up to an additive constant of motion.
 Then $E^2 - b^2 = (Const)$ is a constant of motion.
-And, as E is a constant of motion, $E^2$ is conserved, so $b^2$ , and b must be conserved, too.
+And, as E is a constant of motion, E^2 is conserved, so b^2 , and b must be conserved, too.
 Since a is now measured in units of energy, b will have to be of the same dimension.
 Now, in any closed system, there always exists at least one other energy quantity that must be conserved, namely the energy of the system, in which all particles are at rest with respect to eachother.
 Let me call it a rest system.
-That system generally is not uniquely defined, though: At any instance of time $t_0$ I can freeze the system, be it stable or not, and calulate its energy $E{rest}(t_0)$ at this frozen state, disregarding its internal kinetic motion.
-Then, up to an invariant, additive constant, I get for the two-particle system where $T(t_0) = \frac{1}{2}\mu v^2$ is the kinetic energy of any one of the particle moving around the center of mass and $\mu := \frac{m_1 m_2}{m_1 + m_2}$ is the reduced mass.
+That system generally is not uniquely defined, though: At any instance of time t_0 I can freeze the system, be it stable or not, and calulate its energy $E{rest}(t_0)$ at this frozen state, disregarding its internal kinetic motion.
+Then, up to an invariant, additive constant, I get for the two-particle system where $T(t_0) = c|p|$ is c times the absolute value momentum of the particles' relative motion around the center of mass with reduced mass $\mu := \frac{m_1 m_2}{m_1 + m_2}$.
+In the following I'll laxly drop the distinction between reduced mass and mass (which means that I'll tacitly assume the moving mass to be small compared with the total mass).